Live freely, that’s everyone’s dream right?

 List things or people that you are mad at, those that are non-justifiable and unforgivable.

-And beside each of them, write down one reason why they may do what irritates you.
+And beside each of them, write down one reason why they may irritate you.

 4. Discouraging factors/Toxic people

-I don’t know if this is the right expression, lol.
+I don’t know if this is the right expression:)

 Yep, that’s them.
 Write them down.